-Martha's Vineyard Hospital (MVH) has an extensive internal network of processes that act as checkpoints and yardsticks for monitoring and measuring quality standards.
+Martha's Vineyard Hospital has an extensive internal network of processes that act as checkpoints and yardsticks for monitoring and measuring quality standards.

 Government agencies, national sanctioning bodies, state associations, and private independent survey firms regularly evaluate MVH’s quality of care performance across a wide range of criteria.
 Some of these criteria go beyond just facts and figures to measure how well a hospital manages the interpersonal aspects of patient care.

 In some instances, these evaluations are compared with performance data from other hospitals across the state or country.
 In other cases, sanctioning bodies establish quality and safety benchmarks, which hospitals are required to meet or exceed in order to earn and maintain accredited status.

 Supporting the Martha’s Vineyard Hospital culture of safety and the people behind it is a carefully designed system of processes that reinforce, cross-check and quality care initiatives’ status.
 These processes represent checklists and benchmarks that analyze the progress of maintaining and raising quality throughout every care aspect.